dansinker/tacofancy/condiments/roasted_tomatillo.md

 1. Remove husks from tomatillos and rinse them.
 Place them whole on your oven's broiler rack.
 Broil and turn them until they're browned on all sides.

 2. Boil the water.
-Drop the dried chiles and bring the water down to a simmer.
+Drop in the dried chiles and bring the water down to a simmer.
 Keep them in until they are soft.

 3. Slice the shiitakes and cook them in a pan with the olive oil until they're tender.